Foreign Investment Regulatory Framework

 Navigating regulatory changes

-Australia’s foreign investment regulatory framework is changing substantially from 1 January 2021.
+Australia’s foreign investment regulatory framework changed substantially in January 2021.
 Our team is at the forefront of these changes and well placed to help you plan ahead as you execute your Australian investment strategy.

 Allens is at the forefront of the major reforms recently introduced to Australia's foreign investment regime.
 We have been leading the Law Council of Australia's response to these changes and have brought our expertise to shape multiple submissions on these reforms.